Free

 Quotes

-• Fabiola Lopezhas quoted19 days ago
+• Fabiola Lopezhas quoted2 months ago

 Miss Testvalley sighed at this nomadic wastefulness.
 Perhaps because she had always been a wanderer herself she loved orderly drawers and shelves, and bunches of lavender between delicately fluted under-garments.